stanley1153/alx-system_engineering-devops/0x01-shell_permissions/README.md

-the script that shows the group of curent user
+script that changes the owner of the file